Written by the ParentPowered team; Edited by Maren Madalyn

 Give families a voice in your decisions

-Use feedback tools such as surveys to encourage families to share their perspectives and input about their students’ school.
-For multilingual communities in particular, surveys offer a powerful way to include families’ voices in school decisions – and families appreciate learning how their feedback has impacted the school environment.
-You can learn more about how feedback surveys engage your families in our recent webinar, Family Feedback From Afar.
+For multilingual communities in particular, surveys offer a powerful way to engage parents and include families’ voices in school decisions – and families appreciate learning how their feedback has impacted the school environment.
+You can learn more about how feedback surveys engage your families in our recent webinar all about collecting family feedback from afar.

 Bring family engagement activities to them

-The pandemic brought a sea of change in how students and families interact with their teachers, administrators, school staff, and school communities at large.
-As on-campus activities return, schools can continue to take advantage of the accessibility and inclusion benefits of strategic virtual communication with families.
+The pandemic brought a torrent of change in how students and families interact with their teachers, administrators, and school communities at large.
+Even though schools have largely brought back on-campus activities, strategic virtual communication offers an accessible and inclusive way to involve parents in school activities.

-Creating opportunities for families to remotely join on-site school events is one way to break through challenges that may prevent families from attending in person, such as transportation, child care, and scheduling.
-Even better, when families can actively participate virtually, it creates an even more meaningful experience.
+Virtual opportunities for families to listen to on-site school events offer an effective way to break through common barriers that affect school involvement among families, such as transportation, child care, and scheduling.
+When families can actively participate in a remote space, it creates an even more meaningful experience as parents feel like part of their community and children’s education, even when not physically present on campus.

 For example, a lively and fully staffed chat in the virtual space encourages families attending remotely to ask questions or share comments during an event.
-Other virtual family engagement ideas include using polls, GIFs, live video, or other asynchronous media to make families feel heard even when they’re not physically in the building.
+Other virtual family engagement ideas include using polls, GIFs, live video, or other asynchronous media to make families feel heard without needing to be in the building.

-Crafting the right messaging for families is crucial to establish their trust and encourage them to engage with their schools.
-Messaging is most effective when it is written at the appropriate grade level and is consistently useful for families.
+Messaging is most effective when it is both written at an appropriate grade level and is consistently useful for families.
+Additionally, families appreciate shorter messages.
 But what’s the best way to actually send messages to families?

 Research shows that there is no more effective means of communication with families than text messaging.
 Texts are often widely available for most families and have a higher read rate than email or written communication.
-When schools communicate via text messaging, they also have an opportunity to use that content to spark learning moments with families.
+Schools can use text messages to create opportunities for families to connect more easily with staff — and spark learning moments at home.

-Martin’s district has successfully used ParentPowered’s Ready4K as a strengths-based tool to communicate with Lexington 1 families in their preferred language.
-Ready4K messages provide families with ways to support student learning outside the classroom and help schools build home-to-school partnerships — all without physical delivery or repeated administrative tasks by teachers or support staff.
+Martin’s district has successfully used Ready4K as a strengths-based tool to communicate with Lexington 1 families in their preferred language.
+Ready4K messages provide families with ways to support student learning outside the classroom and help schools build home-to-school partnerships — all without a heavier level of involvement by teachers, school leaders, or support staff.

 “[Ready4K] is different because it’s a curriculum – an educator doesn’t have to initiate anything.
 It gives families opportunities to try things and reinforces learning.
 It’s really intentional.”Missy Martin, Parent Engagement Specialist

-“With a limited budget for family engagement, I want to depend on research-based programs rather than asking my staff to do more,” Martin said, describing Ready4K as “positive, constant communication that builds a relationship.
+“With a limited budget for family and parent engagement, I want to depend on research-based programs rather than asking my staff to do more,” Martin said.
+She describes Ready4K as “positive, constant communication that builds a relationship.
 This is different because it’s a curriculum – an educator doesn’t have to initiate anything.
-It gives families opportunities to try things and reinforces learning.
+It gives families opportunities to try things and reinforce learning.
 It’s really intentional.”